Subin-Vidhu/2024/Ubuntu Network Server/Readme.md

 ```
 Create a password and leave all as default values.

-2. To list out the users
+2. To list out the users.
 ```
 $ cd /
 $ cd home